Whooping cough vaccine for parents

 If you don't have a Medicare card, you need to visit a doctor.

 If you're over 65, you can access a free flu vaccine during flu season.
-You can also get a free vaccine from your doctor.
+You can also get a free vaccine from your GP or local pharmacy.

 If you want a flu vaccine from us, please contact us before you attend a session so we can ensure we have it in stock.